What was the Challenge?

 - Added users to their respective groups

-- Used Google oAuth to enable single sign feature where users can use their Google account to login to their Open edX® account.
+- Used Google oAuth to enable single sign feature where users can use their Google account to login to their Open edX® platform account.

 - Integrated Discourse homepage under a special cross-course Discussion tab as an iFrame.
 Tip: To enable embedding of such nature, change the xFrame settings on the Discourse server